nikitavoloboev/data/productivity/flow/Rules.md

 	- 10:00PM - Sleep.
 - Sleep for \~ 7 hours each day.

-## 1Password
-- Write down licenses of things purchased in there

 ## Tracking
 - Minimise `Distracting` time and aim at `< 1 hour` `Distracted` time a day.
 Ideally less.
 Block everything that is `Distracting` when working.

 ## Day One
 - Mark all memorable moments and experiences in Day One.
 - Mark memorable moments throughout the day and put them in `Photo a Day` journal.

 ## Images
-- Keep screenshots and interesting images saved in Pixave.k
+- Keep screenshots and interesting images saved in Pixave.

 ## Knowledge indexing
 - Index knowledge that is actionable in case I might need to reference it later.